 Other renewable resource potentials were determined in the following manner.
-The sustainable biomass resources were limited to waste and residues that can be converted to biogas and upgraded to bio-methane.
-This reduces the available biomass potential to bio-waste, animal excrement, and sewage sludge, leading to a total potential of 11.5 TWh.
+The sustainable biomass resources were limited to waste and residues that can be converted to biogas and upgraded to biomethane.
+This reduces the available biomass potential to biowaste, animal excrements, and sewage sludge, leading to a total potential of 11.5 TWh.
 Geothermal resources were obtained from [41].

-Marine energy is an emerging energy resource, which has been integrated as wave power into the LUT-ESTM.
+An emerging energy resource is ocean energy, which has been integrated as wave power into the LUT-ESTM.
 The wave power potential was assumed to be 27 GW in 2050, as it is indicated by the UK government [42], which leads to a significant wave power potential especially for Scotland with the longest coastline and very high wind speeds.
 Tidal stream energy is another potentially substantial marine renewable energy source, but it is not part of the LUT-ESTM.